✏️ Custom Data Sources

 clean_data['v'] = np.array(raw_data[6])*units.kts

-# declare site metadata
+# declare some profile metadata

 clean_data['site_info'] = {